News and alerts

 This step applies if we find live insects or material that pose a biosecurity risk to Australia, or if it is a requirement of the import conditions for your seeds.

-The biosecurity officer will share the results and management options with the importer or customs broker who will decide on the course of action to take.
+The biosecurity officer will share the results and risk management options with the importer or customs broker who will decide on the course of action to take.

 Depending on the risk posed, this may be: